Last Updated on October 12, 2021 by Cynthia A. Rose

 3. Using an electric grinder to grind beef

-By using your electric beef grinder, stand mixer results to great ground beef.
-Despite the grinder using electricity on its process, it works almost the same as a hand beef grinder:
+By using your electric beef grinder, stand mixer results in great ground beef.
+Despite the grinder using electricity in its process, it works almost the same as a hand beef grinder:

 (a) Cut your beef into small cubes reducing them enough to fit in your grinder’s funnel.
 Freeze your beef cubes for about 30 minutes to make them rigid.
 By doing this, your cubes will not get sticky and pale during the grinding process.

 (b) ntime, connect your stand mixer and attach it to the finer grinding plate.
 Place a bowl beneath your grinding attachment.